 Your firm is looking at expanding markets.
 Your home market is saturated and there’s increasing competition from others.
 The CEO gave the order to start looking at foreign markets and come up with some recommendations a few months ago.
 As head of the team, you’ve narrowed your choices to several European countries.
 Now it’s time for you to visit the places, talk to potential clients, and see how your competitors are marketing and distributing their products.
 It is also imperative to talk to importers and determine the best distribution network—should you go with an established distributor or hire your own sales force?

 Where is the culture in all that?

 Each of these situations is focused on a very specific business reason for going international.
 Is international business just business?

 Anyone who has been involved in these situations knows that “culture is international business.”
 There is no way to operate successfully in a foreign environment, whether building a product or selling one, mainly importing a product or acting in some other capacity with foreign suppliers—without understanding something about the culture.
 A countries culture is what dictates how they operate, what they think is fair, the degree to which money is important vs. the relationship, who is protected, and who takes the risks in foreign transactions.

 Without understanding the culture, it will never be possible to answer the “whys” about the local laws, practices, perspectives, and behaviors.
 The keys to your success in international business is taking the time to invest in what you need to know and manage in your new relationships with equanimity when you’re the fish out of water in a local country.

 The three above scenarios are all about culture, something you can learn more about and build with if you have the right training.
-Our IES and GCI Inventory give you that training so you can see success when you do business internationally – learn more about it today.
+Our GCI assessment gives you that training so you can see success when you do business internationally – learn more about it today.